aklump/cloudy-tools/README.md

 ## Installation

 Installation means downloading this repository to your system.
-It contains an installer program _cloudy_installer.sh_ as well as the cloudy framework.
-You should use the installer tool to generate new cloudy scripts.
+It contains _cloudy_tools.sh_ which is used to generate new scripts, as well as the cloudy framework.

 Here is a snippet to clone this repo to a directory on your system _$HOME/opt/cloudy_ and create a symlink in _$HOME/bin/cloudy_.
 This assumes _~/bin_ is in your `$PATH` variable.